 IVDD Spinal Surgery and Cost

 Surgery is reserved for dogs who have a wobbly gait, paralysis, or intractable pain.
-IVDD surgery and recovery care are fairly expensive (in the range of $3500- $7000 and up) and time-consuming.
+IVDD surgery and recovery care are fairly expensive (total costs are in the range of $3500- $7000 and up) and time-consuming.
 The rate of recovery for dogs undergoing surgery depends on the severity of their disease.

 Post-surgical IVDD dogs require nursing care during the recovery period to keep them clean and comfortable.
 Some dogs have difficulty urinating and defecating, especially if they can’t stand.

-The sad truth about surgical intervention for IVDD is that your dog can still experience problems at other disc spaces in the future.
-Surgeons can do preventive procedures on adjacent discs, but it’s not practical to do this at all the disc spaces at risk for herniating.
-Dogs who have abnormal tissue in one disc are at higher risk for experiencing similar problems in other discs.
+Surgery works pretty well for most dogs, but your dog can still experience problems at other disc spaces in the future.
+Dogs with abnormal tissue in one disc are at higher risk of experiencing similar problems in other discs.
+Surgeons can do preventive procedures on adjacent discs, but it’s not practical to do this at every disc space at risk of herniation.

 Glucosamine and Chondroitin